openactive/developer-microsite/.github/ISSUE_TEMPLATE/rule-template.md

 ---
 name: Rule template
-about: Template for a new validator rule suggestion
+about: Template for a new validation rule suggestion

 ---